 Your appraiser will need to ensure that they have sufficient information about you, your specialty, and specialty standards to complete the appraisal.
-Specialty information and advice is available to appraisers and appraisees, including through each specialty’s guidance and through the specialty helpdesk.
+Specialty information and advice is available to appraisers and appraisees, we recommend you contact your college or faculty or their helpdesk.

 This will vary depending where you work.
 In the first instance, you should speak to your appraiser or Responsible Officer (RO) about your organisation’s forms or procedures for recording your supporting information and/or the appraisal discussion.
 Some trusts may decide to purchase an electronic integrated appraisal and revalidation system which will include appraisal forms.
 Your RO will confirm with what is expected of you.